basuru07/Conway-s-Game-of-Life-with-CUDA-and-Console-Output/README.md

 }
 ```
 ## How to Run

-1.Build the project in Visual Studio 2022.
+1. Build the project in Visual Studio 2022.
-2.Run the project.
+2. Run the project.
 The console will display the Game of Life grid, where live cells are shown as **O** and dead cells as spaces.
-3.The grid updates every 100 milliseconds.
+3. The grid updates every 100 milliseconds.
 You can press **Ctrl + C** to stop the simulation.